SHND/args-command-router/README.md

 ## More Details on Routes

-**Becareful about order of the routes you're defining.
-The routes that are defined sooner will be matched and run sooner**
+**Be careful about the order of the routes you're defining.
+The routes that are defined sooner will be matched and run sooner.**

 ~~If there are multiple matches, the latest matched route callback will be triggered.~~